AntonKhorev/osm-dwg-helper/README.md

 1. Navigate to an OTRS ticket page.
 2. Open a new browser tab and navigate to the necessary message on the OSM website, or just switch to the message tab if it's already open.
 3. Switch back to the tab with an OTRS ticket.
-4. *Add message from/to username to ticket* links should appear in the extension panel.
+4. *Add message from/to username to ticket* links should appear in the *Other Tab Actions* menu of the extension panel.
 Click one of those links.

 ### Add unread reports to tickets